xCykrix/discord_emoji/.github/ISSUE_TEMPLATE/bug-report.md

 name: Bug Report
 about: Report an issue with this project.
 title: '[BUG] Generalized Overview of the Report Here'
-labels: 'Type: Bug, State: Conversation, Status: Unassigned'
+labels: 'Type: Bug, State: Conversation, State: Unassigned'
 assignees: ''
 ---